Vacations have changed a bit amid the coronavirus pandemic. But it’s still possible to have a socially distant road trip by renting an RV.

 4. When you get to the bottom of a very steep extended decline, check on the smell coming from your wheels.
 If there is little or no smell, you did a great job.
 If there is a strong smell, you need to do something differently next time. — Michelle Fishburne, RVing for 14 years

 Letting water stand in your RV for too long.
 Make a habit of draining any standing water from your RV’s sinks, toilet, and shower.
 Try to do this on a regular basis, but definitely dry your RV before storing it.
-Otherwise, you’re likely to attract mosquitos and other insects. — Ed Spicer, seasoned RVer
+Otherwise, you’re likely to attract mosquitos and other insects.
+You can find the best mosquito repellants to bring on your RV adventure over on Pest Strategies. — Ed Spicer, seasoned RVer and CEO of Pest Strategies

 Overpacking.
 Making the mistake of overpacking in an RV can really change the mood of the trip with others and make things a bit uncomfortable.
 If you overpack, then every time you do anything, you will usually need to move everything.
 Make sure every item is considered and has an accessible home.
 If you’re going on a three-week road trip with your partner and you might golf once, leave the golf bag at home and rent from the course if you do decide to play.
 Another reason to be considerate of every item you bring is the movement of items on the road.
 Make sure they are living in a tight home with no room to move.
-The living size you deem necessary will also determine what sort of roads you will be able to drive. — Zander Buteux, RVing for 7 years
+The living size you deem necessary will also determine what sort of roads you will be able to drive.
+You can learn more about the different types of RVs available to rent over on VacationRenter’s blog.— Zander Buteux, RVing for 7 years and growth lead at VacationRenter

 Compare companies that offer RV rental coverage